Like, how do you know what is resident-related damage that they should be charged for, during…

 So, right here, yes.
 Do we need to remove debris?

-No, we don’t need to because the tenant moved it out, moved everything out.
+No, we don’t need to because the resident moved it out, moved everything out.

 But you’ll see in the pictures, the house wasn’t really cleaned.